Russian President Putin and PM Modi hold phone conversation | Law-Order

 Russian President Putin and PM Modi hold phone conversation

-Prime Minister Narendra Modi and Russian President Vladimir Putin on Monday held a phone conversation with a focus on implementing the decisions taken at their recent summit talks as well as certain global issues, including the situation in the Indo-Pacific.The talks came two weeks after Putin visited Delhi for the 21st India-Russia annual summit that witnessed the inking of 28 pacts to further broad-base bilateral ties.Spoke with my friend, President Putin, to follow up on our discussions during his recent visit to India.
+Prime Minister Narendra Modi and Russian President Vladimir Putin on Monday held a phone conversation covering bilateral defence cooperation, supply of fertilisers and ways to enhance Indias engagement with the Russian Far Eastern region.The talks came two weeks after Putin visited Delhi for the 21st India-Russia annual summit that witnessed the inking of 28 pacts to further broad-base the bilateral ties.Spoke with my friend, President Putin, to follow up on our discussions during his recent visit to India.

 - Country: